 Congress was successful in implementing some reforms with the passage of the Biggert-Waters Flood Insurance Reform Act of 2012.
 The legislation, passed after a string of 17 temporary extensions over three Congresses, extended the NFIP for five years and addressed the problems of adverse selection, moral hazard, and financial instability that have caused the program to fall into debt.

-But before Biggert-Waters could be implemented, Congress passed the Homeowner Flood Insurance Affordability Act of 2014.
+But even before the reforms of Biggert-Waters could be implemented, Congress passed the Homeowner Flood Insurance Affordability Act of 2014.
 The law rolled back many of Biggert-Water’s provisions meant to bring financial stability to the NFIP, primarily implementation of actuarial rates for nearly 1.1 million policies, returning the program to its fiscally precarious position.